adamcunnington/Bible/README.md

 ```
 Translation.passage(reference=None, int_reference=None)
 ```
 * *reference* - takes the form, `<book> <chapter>:<verse> - <book> <chapter>:<verse>` where spaces are optional, each component is optional, book can be a number, fuzzy matched sluggified name or even fuzzy matched alternative name, and chapter/verse should be numbers.
-If a component is omitted from the left hand side, it will be assumed to be 1 whereas if a component is omitted from the right hand side, it will be assumed to be the final entity of whatever was omitted.
-This assumption cascades such that the extreme case of *reference=*`-` will actually return a `Passage` object that spans the entire Bible - from Genesis 1:1 to the final verse of the final chapter of the final book.
+If a component is omitted from the left hand side, it will be assumed to be 1 whereas if a component is omitted from the right hand side, it will either be: i) assumed to be the final entity if there were no components provided afterwards or ii) the same value as the left hand side if there were components provided afterwards.
+In the case of i), note this assumption cascades such that the extreme case of *reference=*`x-` will actually return a `Passage` object that spans the rest of the entire Bible (final verse of final chapter of final book) from x onwards.
+In the case of ii) a more intuitive short hand experience is realised, i.e. the desired behaviour of `Genesis 3-16` is *Genesis 3 - Genesis 16* rather than *Genesis 3 - Revelation 16*.
 It is also possible to return a single book/chapter/verse by omitting the right hand side entirely as well as the `-` character.
 If provided, the right hand side must be greater than the left.
 * *int_reference* - takes a simplified form, `XXYYYZZZ - XXYYYZZZ` where spaces are optional, XX is an optionally 0-padded book number (i.e. both 6 and 06 are acceptable), YYY is a 00-padded chapter number and ZZZ is a 00-padded verse number.
 For example, `Genesis 1:1 - Exodus 3:6` would be represented as `01001001 - 02003006`.
 Each side is optional but the component parts that make up the side are not.
 If provided, the right hand side must be canonically after the left hand side.

 ```